Shruti733/Stock-Analysis/README.md

     Printing output on result worksheet
 Loop End (for tickers)
 ```
-By refactoring the code we have converted nested loop into a single loop over the rows of the data worksheet.
+By refactoring the code, we have converted nested loop into a single loop over the rows of the data worksheet.
 One iteration over the rows is taking less time than multiple iterations as seen in the original module 2 solution code.
 In order to convert nested loop into a single loop we have used arrays to store output values.
 The refactored code can be seen
 as below: